 |

-This clearer picture is from
+This picture is from the November 1959

-stamp, so this is the maximum amount of detail
+wide, and this is the maximum amount of detail

-possible, even when scanned at very high resolution.
+possible, even though scanned at high resolution.

-panel seems to be shifted to the right, leaving a
+panel seems to be shifted to the right, so they may have used some

 photographic editing to put the radio into the